 As an educator, author, and activist, Mary Church Terrell played a role in the monumental civil rights advances of her lifetime, especially in Washington, D.C.
 As the first president of the National Association for Colored Women, the first African-American woman elected to a major city school board, and a founding member of the NAACP, Terrell was a lifelong advocate, participating in sit-ins well into her eighties.
 She even played a hand in the fight to desegregate D.C. theatres.

 Born in Memphis, Terrell was the daughter of Robert Reed Church, a former slave turned real estate entrepreneur whose wealth made him known as the first African-American “millionaire” of the South.
-In 1884, Mary Church Terrell became one of the first African-American women to graduate college, earning a degree in classics from Oberlin.
+In 1884, Terrell became one of the first African-American women to graduate college, earning a degree in classics from Oberlin College.